arkitoure/keto/smoothies.md

 ### Net Carbs
 Estimated **6-8g net carbs** per serving, depending on specific ingredient brands and measurements.
 This smoothie fits well within a ketogenic diet framework while aiming to enhance libido through nutrition.

+# Strawberry Sunrise Keto Protein Smoothie

+## Health Benefit
+This smoothie is tailored for muscle repair and growth, providing a high-quality protein boost from whey, alongside healthy fats and antioxidants.
+It's an excellent choice for post-workout recovery or a nutrient-rich meal replacement, perfectly aligning with ketogenic dietary goals.

+## Ingredients

+- **1 scoop (approx. 30g) of low-carb whey protein powder**: 1.26g net carbs
+- **1 cup of unsweetened almond milk**: 0g net carbs
+- **2 tablespoons of unsweetened peanut or almond butter**: 2-4g net carbs
+- **1/4 cup of spinach**: <1g net carbs
+- **1/4 cup of frozen strawberries**: Approx. 2g net carbs
+- **1 tablespoon of chia seeds**: 1g net carb (after fiber subtraction)
+- **1/2 teaspoon of cinnamon**: Negligible net carbs
+- **Ice cubes**: Adjust to desired thickness
+- **Stevia or erythritol to taste**: 0g net carbs

+## Instructions

+1. **Blend the Base**: Combine unsweetened almond milk and spinach in a blender.
+Blend until smooth.
+2. **Add Protein and Flavors**: Incorporate the whey protein powder, peanut or almond butter, frozen strawberries, chia seeds, and cinnamon.
+3. **Achieve Smooth Consistency**: Continue blending until the mixture is creamy and smooth.
+Add ice cubes as needed to reach your preferred consistency.
+4. **Adjust Sweetness**: Sweeten with stevia or erythritol according to your taste.
+5. **Enjoy Fresh**: Serve the smoothie immediately for the best flavor and nutrient retention.

+## Total Estimated Net Carbs

+- **6.26 to 8.26g net carbs**, depending on the specific brands and types of ingredients used.

+This "Strawberry Sunrise Keto Protein Smoothie" is designed to support your fitness and nutritional goals within a ketogenic lifestyle, offering a delicious, satisfying way to enjoy a protein-rich meal.